 Chicago Poet Laureate Program

-Mayor Lori E. Lightfoot, in coordination with the Chicago Public Library, Department of Cultural Affairs and Special Events, and Poetry Foundation, is proud to announce the creation of the Chicago Poet Laureate program.
+Mayor Lori E. Lightfoot, in coordination with the Chicago Public Library, Department of Cultural Affairs and Special Events, and the Poetry Foundation, announced the creation of the Chicago Poet Laureate program in January 2023.
 The program comes from the advocacy of the city’s creative and civic communities.
 It aims to increase awareness of Chicago’s historic contributions to the literary arts while celebrating and honoring the efforts of Chicago’s working artists.

-The Chicago Poet Laureate will serve a two-year term and will be awarded a grant of $50,000 ($25,000/year) for the commissioning of new poems and for the creation of a public program series, including programs for youth and students.
-The Poet Laureate will serve as an ambassador for the city’s literary and creative communities.
+The Chicago Poet Laureate serves a two-year term and is awarded a contract of $50,000 ($25,000/year) for the commissioning of new poems and for the creation of a public program series, including programs for youth and students.
+The Poet Laureate serves as an ambassador for the city’s literary and creative communities.

 Help Promote the Program

-If you would like to help the program partners promote the public nomination period, please use the linked communications toolkit.
+If you would like to help the program partners promote the program and the announcement of the first Chicago Poet Laureate, please use the linked communications toolkit.

 Questions?
 Email Amanda.Carlson@cityofchicago.org.

 Since 1873, Chicago Public Library (CPL) has encouraged lifelong learning by welcoming all people and offering equal access to information, entertainment, and knowledge through innovative services, programs, and technology.
 Through its 81 locations, the Library provides free access to a rich collection of materials, both physical and digital, and presents the highest quality author discussions, exhibits, and programs for children, teens, and adults.
 For more information, please call (312) 747-4300 or visit chipublib.org.
 To follow CPL on social media, visit CPL on Twitter (@chipublib), Facebook (Chicago Public Library), or Instagram (@chicagopubliclibrary).